DataDog/hiring-engineers/answers.md

 ## A bit more to share around integrations...

 During this excercise, I also configured bi-directional integration with PagerDuty.
-This combination provides an excellent workflow between these 2 services.
+This combination of functionality delivers an excellent workflow between the 2 services.

 A screenshots can be found below:
 ![PD1](https://github.com/dbirck/hiring-engineers/blob/master/pd1.png)